wp-plugins/tradetracker-store/readme.txt

 Full changelog on http://wpaffiliatefeed.com/category/releaselog/

 == Upgrade Notice ==
+= 4.5.12 =
+This fixes the errors that came up due to the new Wordpress version.
+Also using the wordpress jquery for the price range so it should work on every site.

 = 4.5.4 =
 This version will support the changes in the Tradetracker Daily feed